frederic-mahe/swarm/README.md

 Early tests with a C version of the key-function of the new algorithm show a 10 times speed-up.
-We can confidently estimate that a smart C/C++ re-implementation of the algorithm will bring a very significant speed-up.
+We can confidently estimate that a smart C/C++ re-implementation of the algorithm will bring another very significant speed-up.

 In conclusion, with that new swarm algorithm, fast, exact and accurate partitioning of extremely large datasets, intractable with current